 Travel to Africa in July and enjoy all the advantages that mid-winter brings to the continent.
 The summer rains are a distant memory, as are their attendant bugs and impenetrable greenery.
 Days are dry, mild and sunny; nights are cold and clear.
 In Southern Africa, animals are clustering at rivers and waterholes.
 In East Africa, the drama of the Wildebeest Migration is reaching its peak.

 Be careful if you are planning to combine destinations, though.
-Cape Town is always a tempting add-on to an African safari but it sits under rainswept skies in July, and the southern coast of Southern Africa – known as the Garden Route – illustrates why sailors nicknamed it the Cape of Storms.
-But from kwaZulu-Natal to Kenya, the tropical Indian Ocean coast basks in generous winter sunshine, and with so many safari destinations in top form, July is one of the best times of the year for a safari-and-beach combo.
+Cape Town is always a tempting add-on to an African safari, but it sits under rainswept skies in July.
+And the southern coast of South Africa – known as the Garden Route – illustrates why sailors nicknamed it the Cape of Storms.
+But from South Africa's KwaZulu-Natal to Kenya, the tropical Indian Ocean coast basks in generous winter sunshine, and with so many safari destinations in top form, July is one of the best times of the year for a safari-and-beach combo.

-It is a tough call to single out Africa’s best experiences in July – more or less everywhere is good – but if it is heavyweight game viewing you want, in the best conditions and with a tropical beach holiday to crown your safari, then have a look at our best recommendations...
+It's a tough call to decide where to go in July – more or less everywhere is good – but if it's heavyweight game viewing you want, in the best conditions and with a tropical beach holiday to crown your safari, then have a look at our best recommendations...

 The best areas to see the action are in private concessions.
-The exclusive-use Grumeti Reserves ensure lower visitor numbers than the main Serengeti reserve and you’ll stay at fabulous lodges or tented camps with views over the game-filled plains studded with iconic acacia trees.
+The exclusive-use Grumeti Reserves ensure lower visitor numbers than the main Serengeti National Park and you’ll stay at fabulous lodges or tented camps with views over the game-filled plains, studded with iconic acacia trees.

-Kenya’s Masai Mara is best known for its role in the Migration.
-Indeed, the first herds start to roll into reserve at this time of year (once again, depending on the annual rain), a taste of the hundreds of thousands to follow in August and September.
-But it’s not for the Migration that I’m recommending the Mara at this time of year, it’s the fact that the Migration isn’t here that makes it so appealing.
+Kenya’s Masai Mara is best known for its role in the Wildebeest Migration.
+Indeed, the first herds start to trickle into the reserve at this time of year (once again, depending on the annual rain) – a taste of the hundreds of thousands to follow in August and September.
+But it’s not for the Migration that I’m recommending the Mara at this time of year, it’s the fact that the mega-herds aren't here that makes it so appealing.

 Unspoilt by peak-season crowds, the Masai Mara is gorgeous in July.
 It’s the driest month of the year with an average temperature of 25C / 77F so you’ll still enjoy warm sunny weather and crowd-free game viewing, which is – this is the Masai Mara we’re talking about – utterly superb.
 This is the time to see cheetah returning to the plains to prey on wildebeest calves and elephants moving into the acacia woodlands for fresh feeding grounds.

-Speaking of good weather, it’s the driest month in the Seychelles in July.
+Speaking of good weather, July is the driest month in the Seychelles.
 Temperatures in this undisputed ‘pinch-me-I’m-dreaming’ destination hover at the yearly average of 26C / 79F and the humidity is tempered by cooling ocean breezes.
 Golden beaches, teeming reefs, hammocks slung between palm trees… and just a 2-hour flight from Nairobi, the gateway to East Africa and international hub for your Masai Mara connection.

-If you’re going to visit a rainforest and you want the most comfortable climatic conditions possible, try Uganda's Bwindi Impenetrable Forest in July.
-All the weather indicators are at their lowest – the least rain, the coolest nights, the mildest days – which makes adding a safari to your gorilla trek even more appealing.
+If you’re going to visit a rainforest and you want the most comfortable climatic conditions possible, Uganda's Bwindi Impenetrable Forest or Rwanda's Volcanoes National Park is where to go in July.

-The trump card for Uganda, Rwanda and the Congo is gorilla trekking.
 Accompanied by a guide and a tracker, hikers follow fresh-cut paths, trekking for an hour or three to sit a while with habituated gorilla families.
 If you're lucky, the gorillas will be content to ignore the whirring of your camera while they feast on July’s ripe fruit.
-Like us, they prefer the sweeter ones …
+Like us, they prefer the sweeter ones.

 Stepping outside your tent at dawn, your breath forms clouds of condensation, mirroring the wisps of vapour coming off the lagoon in front of you.
 The Okavango Delta may be at the heart of the Kalahari but at this time of year the early morning temperature hovers around the chilly mark.

-There’s plenty to keep the avid safari goer happy: malachite kingfishers flash in front of you as your mokoro – the Delta’s canoe - slips past fields of water lilies, their lotus-like flower opening as the day warms up to T-shirt temperatures.
+There’s plenty to keep the avid safari goer happy: malachite kingfishers flash in front of you as your mokoro – the Delta’s quintessential 'safari vehicle' – floats past fields of water lilies, their lotus-like flower opening as the day warms up to T-shirt temperatures.
 Elephants are often seen wading along rivers, munching contentedly in this green wonderland, and July is when male impalas are in full rut: their throat-clearing roar of defiance is soon followed by the smackety-SMACK of colliding horns.